ioam/svn-history/README.txt

-This version of the Topographica cortical map simulator is still under active development.
-An updated version may be available from topographica.org.
+Topographica is a general-purpose neural simulator focusing on topographic maps.
+This version of the simulator is still under active development; an updated version may be available from topographica.org.
+Subsequent versions are not guaranteed to be able to load files saved from this version, and scripts developed using this version are likely to need modification when subsequent versions are released.

 The Topographica software code and documentation are copyright 2005-2006 James A. Bednar, Christopher Ball, Christopher Palmer,